 The second most common way to overdose on Dramamine is to attempt to stop using it and then suffer from a relapse.
-When people relapse on drugs, they usually continue using the same amount they were prior to quitting.
-Some people may even use more in an attempt to get high quicker.
-They do not realize that their tolerance levels have dropped, and that amount is now lethal.
+When people relapse on drugs, they often choose to continue using the same amount they were using prior to quitting.
+Some people may even use more in an attempt to get high more quickly.
+They do not realize that their tolerance levels have dropped, and that the same amount they used to take is now lethal.

 During a Dramamine overdose, several systems of the body are impacted.
 The vascular system, ENT, the nervous system and the urinary system can all be affected.